 Large, Growing and Underpenetrated Population of Qualified Higher Education Students.
 In many countries, including throughout Latin America and other developing regions, there is growing demand for higher education based on favorable demographics, increasing secondary completion rates and increasing higher education participation rates, resulting in continued growth in higher education enrollments.
-While global participation rates have increased for traditional higher education students (defined as 18-24 year olds), the market for higher education in Mexico and Peru is still significantly underpenetrated, at approximately 34% and 52%, respectively, as compared to approximately 62% in the United States.
+While global participation rates have increased for traditional higher education students (defined as 18-24 year olds), the market for higher education in Mexico and Peru is still significantly underpenetrated, at approximately 34% and 52%, respectively, as compared to approximately 60% in the United States.

 Strong Economic Incentives for Higher Education.
-According to data from the Organization for Economic Co-operation and Development ("OECD"), in countries that are members of the OECD, the earnings from employment for younger adults (25-34 years) and older adults (45-54 years) completing higher education were approximately 39% and 75% higher, respectively, than those of younger and older adults with only an upper secondary education.
+According to data from the Organization for Economic Co-operation and Development ("OECD"), in countries that are members of the OECD, the earnings from employment for younger adults (25-34 years) completing higher education was approximately 66% higher, and the earnings advantage was more than twice as much among older adults (45-54 years), than those of younger and older adults with only an upper secondary education.
 We believe that the cumulative impact of favorable demographic and socio-economic trends, coupled with the superior earnings potential of higher education graduates, will continue to expand the market for private higher education.

 Increasing Role of the Private Sector in Higher Education.
 In both Mexico and Peru, the private sector plays a meaningful role in higher education, bridging supply and demand imbalances created by a lack of capacity at public universities.
-In Mexico, private education providers constitute 36% of the total higher-education market (42% in states in which we have operations).
-In Peru, private education providers constitute 73% of the total higher-education market.
+In Mexico, private education providers constitute 37% of the total higher-education market (43% in states in which we have operations).
+In Peru, private education providers constitute 74% of the total higher-education market.
 In addition to capacity limitations, we believe that limited public resources, and the corresponding policy reforms to make higher education systems less dependent on the financial and operational support of local governments, have resulted in increased enrollments in private institutions relative to public institutions.